Button#

 to True

-while the click event is being processed an additional clicks
+while the click event is being processed, an additional clicks

 Buttons communicate actions that users can take.
 They are typically placed throughout your UI, in places like